Lofoten Islands Norway

 Pro or Con (depending on your perspective)

-• Limited to no public transport on the islands; private car, rental car or guide-provided transport required to get to the start of the ski terrain.
+- Limited public transport on the islands; private car, rental car or guide-provided transport required to get to the start of the ski terrain.

 Skiing, Snowboarding & Terrain

-One thing we noted on our travels in the islands is that the very popular routes skied around the hamlet of Laupstad.
-The peaks of Scout Kvittland, Pilan & Sautind were heavily tracked at the end of the first post-storm day, as were the more difficult climbs & descents in and around Geitgallien.
-Car parks were full in several places, so heading out early to these areas is essential for the best ski experience.
+One thing we noted on our travels in the islands is that the routes around the hamlet of Laupstad are quite popular.
+The peaks of Scout Kvittland, Pilan & Sautind get heavily tracked at the end of the first post-storm day, as do the more difficult climbs & descents in and around Geitgallien.
+During 'peak season' (mid-March to mid-April incl.
+Easter) car parks become full in several places, so heading out early to these areas is essential for the best ski experience.
 With all of the above said, there are plenty of peaks in the islands.
-Just go somewhere else, we did!
+Just go somewhere else.
+We did!

 Whilst all the best skiing & snowboarding (splitboarding!) here is human-powered on skins to get up the hill, in case you were wondering, for skiing of the lift-assisted variety, there are two very small ski areas in the Lofoten Islands - Kongstind and Stamsund.
 Kongstind Alpine Centre (check out the trail map) is a few minutes’ drive north of Svolvaer.
 It has 235m of vertical served by a stick poma lift and operates during most afternoons, plus earlier on weekends.
 A delightful warming hut serves up affordable drinks and treats including the classic waffles & brown cheese.
 The terrain includes some groomed piste, plus off-piste that is great for super stormy, snowy days when the backcountry is out of the question.
 Stamsund, near the village of the same name, has nearly 300m skiable vertical off its ski lift but opening and closing times are harder to define.
 The village is further west along the island chain so being in proximity to it as a tourist would be unusual.
 Regardless, you are here to climb without lifts, so unless you need to practice for a slalom race or are desperate to ski a storm, stay away from them & leave it to the locals!
 The nearest 'real' ski resort is in Narvik.